oyoclass/python3-doc/doc/extralibs/redis.md

 <img src="../../assets/img/redis-connect2.png" width="400px">

-In the menu that appears, select **Python** as your client, then copy the code into your Python3 Editor project:
+In the menu that appears, select **Python** as your client, then copy the code into your Python3 IDE project:

 <img src="../../assets/img/redis-connect3.png" width="400px">